 Acopian modular power supplies are ideally suited to all applications where compact, high performance and high reliability power supplies are required.
 Modular construction and barrier strip interconnections provide mounting and wiring convenience and flexibility.
 All models have floating outputs which may be used floating, with either the positive or negative side grounded, and/or in series with another supply(ies).
-All have built-in short circuit protection and provision for remote sensing of output voltage at the load for applications where voltage regulation is critical.
-They are conservatively rated for operation at ambient temperatures to +71°C.
+All have built-in short circuit protection and are conservatively rated for operation at ambient temperatures to +71°C.